Woodland pasture management

 Croft's Biomass boiler

 Croft has been chosen to receive a district biomass heating system as part of the National Renewable Energy Investment Programme being undertaken by the National Trust.
-Nearly up and running, the biomass heating system will provide around 75 per cent of the property’s heating, saving 19,500 litres of oil per year as well as 52 tonnes of CO2.
+The project has been completed and the boiler is now up and running.
+The biomass heating system will provide around 75 per cent of the property’s heating, saving 19,500 litres of oil per year as well as 52 tonnes of CO2.
 From this autumn, the boiler will be fed by some of the timber felled on Croft's own estate.
-Work is nearly complete on the boiler and you can find out all about it at our Green Living event in September.

 Back to school